 Traveling with Toddlers Tip #3: Pack Breakfast

-When a hotel doesn’t include breakfast in the fee, I try to pack us something yummy rather than spending $12 per person on a restaurant meal that may or may not get eaten.
+When a hotel doesn’t include breakfast, I try to pack us something yummy rather than spending $12 per person on a restaurant meal that may or may not get eaten.
 Some favorite foods to pack include a batch of muffins or bars, shelf-stable milk from Horizon or Organic Valley, packets of nut butter from Justin’s, hard boiled eggs, and fresh fruit.
 All of these also make good snacks or lunch options so they get eaten in my family no matter what.
-Keep them in the mini fridge overnight as needed—or in the regular fridge if you rent a house.

-Traveling with Toddlers Tip #5: Always Order an Appetizer
+Traveling with Kids Tip #5: Always Order an Appetizer (and Activities)

 When eating in a restaurant, entrees can vary widely in how long they take to arrive at your table.
 Appetizers—hummus and pita, edamame, chicken satay, sweet potato fries—can help keep the little one occupied and happy.
-Playing with straws, in addition to drinking from them, can also help pass the time, as well as books and crayons.
-(The first time my husband and I had an overnight away from our girl we wound up sitting next to a family with a toddler watching a loud Elmo video during dinner.
-I was this close to abandoning my sushi.
-Which is to say, if you go the iPad route, please bring headphones or turn down the volume to keep the experience enjoyable for everyone!)
+And often they make great meals for the kids too.
+Playing with straws, in addition to drinking from them, can also help pass the time, as well as books, crayons, and washi tape.

 Traveling with Toddlers Tip #6: Order an Entree with Multiple Components